pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

 Assuming your `pachd` is running as shown above, you can now connect `pachctl` to your local cluster.

-!!!
-Attention "Minikube users"
+{{% notice warning %}}
+Minikube users

 Open a new tab in your terminal and run `minikube tunnel` (the command creates a network route on your host to `pachyderm-proxy` service deployed with type LoadBalancer, and set its ingress to its ClusterIP, here `127.0.0.1`).
 You will be prompted to enter your password.
+{{% /notice %}}

 - To connect `pachctl` to your new Pachyderm instance, run: